Mmaz1988/liger/README.md

 java -jar syntax-annotator-glue-0.0.1-SNAPSHOT.jar -res path/to/resources/
 ```

-To use the micro-service version with the web interface use the "-web" command argument like so:
+To use the micro-service version with the web interface use the "-web" command line argument like so:

 ```
 java -jar syntax-annotator-glue-0.0.1-SNAPSHOT.jar -res path/to/resources/ -web
 ```

-# Command arguments
+# Command line arguments

 The following table presents the possible command line arguments: